 The four input identities (i.e., U-Endpoint, U-Participant, U-Group, and U-Role identities) would be compared against whatever access control criteria were relevant given the action.
 For an action on a U-Subject, these criteria would come from the subject's ACL.
 For a request to create a new U-Subject, inputs would be compared to the subject creation policy of the U-Instance.
 In this case, only the U-Participant identifier and U-Role membership would be needed, because the U-Participant Identifier is expressed in the subject creation policies, and only U-Endpoints with specific U-Roles can request subjects.
 If the action is an attempt to modify U-Group membership, the criteria would consist of the list of U-Group owners, which can be expressed as U-Endpoint, U-Participant, and U-Group identities, but not U-Role identities.
 Other actions might employ other sources of criteria for access control decisions.
-Not all such calculations will necessarily require all four types of identifiers, but no automated access control calculations will likely need additional information.
+Not all such calculations will necessarily require all four types of identifiers, but no automated access control calculations will require more than those four identifiers.
+Manual adjudication of action requests, however, will likely need additional information.
 For example, manual adjudication of U-Group membership requests might consider factors like physical location, results of vetting processes, or a range of other factors relevant to the purpose of the U-Group.